Shubnikov-de Haas Oscillations in 2D $\text{PtSe}_2$: A fermiological Charge Carrier Investigation: Supplemental Material for

 with $A_i$ positive prefactors and $\text{sgn}(.)$ denoting the signum function.
 The linear slope component $A_1$ is relevant for the extraction of $n$.
 The parameters $A_0$ and $A_2$ account for the longitudinal transport intermix. $A_m$ models a general non-linear Hall mechanism with power $m$. \g{sdh} oscillations are not considered, as they are not relevant for establishing the proper $A_1$ value.
 The extracted values for $n$ are $n_\text{F} = [(2.243\pm0.002)\times10^{20}]\,\text{cm}^{-3}$ and $n_\text{X1} = [(2.670\pm0.001)\times10^{20}]\,\text{cm}^{-3}$ respectively.
 The given errors are solely the ones originating from the fit, neglecting errors made by assuming \eq \ref{eq_Hall}.

 \FloatBarrier

-\FloatBarrier Samples F and X1 show \g{wal} in the local resistance measurement: \fig \ref{fig_wal_local} shows the local conductance as a function of applied magnetic field, fitted by \eq \ref{eq_wal_adapted}.
+\FloatBarrier Samples F and X1 show \g{wal} in the 2-terminal resistance measurement: \fig \ref{fig_wal_2terminal} gives the 2-terminal conductance as a function of applied magnetic field, fitted by \eq 8 from the main text.
 In this two-terminal configuration, the measured conductance is influenced by both the \pt film and the (metallic) Pt contacts.
-The \g{wal} shape is broader in the magnetic field direction than the \g{wal} peak observed in the non-local data.
-Sample F, exfoliated from bulk crystal batch 1, also shows the local \g{wal} and the data can be fitted with comparable length scales to sample X1 (batch 2).
-The data are comparable to metallic thin films \cite{PtMetalWAL}.
+The \g{wal} shape is broader in the magnetic field direction than the \g{wal} peak observed in the 4-terminal data.
+Sample F, exfoliated from bulk crystal Batch 1, also shows the 2-terminal \g{wal} and the data can be fitted with comparable length scales to sample X1 (Batch 2).
+The data are comparable to those of metallic thin films \cite{PtMetalWAL}.

-\FloatBarrier The non-local conductance as a function of applied magnetic field for specific temperatures $T \in(2,15)\,\text{K}$ is reported in \fig \ref{fig_X1_nonlocal_WAL_fit}.
+\FloatBarrier The 4-terminal conductance as a function of applied magnetic field for specific temperatures $T \in(2,15)\,\text{K}$ is reported in \fig \ref{fig_X1_WAL_fit}.
 The employed model adequately follows the conductance peaks near $H = 0$.
 For $T \geq 3.5\,\text{K}$, the peak flattens out and it remains resolvable for $T\lesssim 10\,\text{K}$.
 Since the parameter $A_\text{WAL}$ contains no temperature dependence, the same value is used to fit all temperatures.
-Due to the analytic nature of the model, the parameters $l_i$ are not entirely independent, and no significant values were found.
+Due to the analytic nature of the model, the parameters $l_i$ are not fully independent, and no significant values were found.
 It can be estimated that the length scales are on the order of $\sim 500\,\text{nm}$.

 \FloatBarrier